 It is very rare to find a harpy that is not a member of the Har’py religion.
 As the religion affects their culture so greatly it is something they are all taught from birth.
 Most harpy who are not in the true Har’py religion are raised with the teachings of the False Har’py, but will correct themselves if given the opportunity.

-The Har’py language, usually referred to with the title of the Har’py religion instead of the name of the species, is very harsh-sounding.
+The Har’py language, usually referred to with the title of the Har’py religion instead of the name of the people, is very harsh-sounding.
 The accent used to speak it is quite raspy.
 They tend to avoid sounds that use the tongue or lips against the teeth, and so have a very open mouth way of speaking.

 Only the women sing, though men are physically capable of it, and it sounds like birdsong.

 Cultural harpy clothing is very simple.
 The only clothes they wear are sun-bleached leather sashes.
 These sashes are a sign of family rank; with higher ranking harpy wearing more sashes than lower-ranking harpy.
 They can have up to three large sashes that can be worn around the waist, chest, and stomach, and several smaller sashes that can be worn on their arms or legs.
 No sash placement signifies specific ranks, with the only marker for importance being the amount of leather used, and the sashes are worn wherever the harpy feels most comfortable.